Well, of course you do…who would ever say their OSCE mark was high enough?

 Practice, practice, practice…

-If you are going to prepare well, grab a subscription, start early so you can identify your weaknesses early and find a practice partner.
+If you are going to prepare well start early so you can identify your weaknesses early and find a practice partner.
 Try to practice often with the same person so you can both develop each of your weaknesses.
 Do this as many times until all of the above is second nature.

-Good luck with your exams and we hope to be working with you soon
+Good luck with your exams and hopefully you find this site useful